Hope Hicks says hacked Hillary Clinton emails didn’t boost Donald Trump campaign

 “There are a number of people taking pictures here and I just want to say that I think it’s making the witness uncomfortable,” Mr. Trout said, calling it “a courtesy.”

-Ms. Hicks also told lawmakers she has spoke to the president between five and 10 times since she left the White House in February 2018.
+Ms. Hicks also told lawmakers she has spoken to the president between five and 10 times since she left the White House in February 2018.
 She said they most recently saw each other in April, when they met for dinner and reminisced about the campaign.

-Mr. Philbin and Mr. Trout did object more than 150 times to questions posed to Ms. Hicks, including where her office was located and whether Mr. Trump ever stopped by while she was eating lunch.

-But she was also stopped from answering questions about weightier issues, including the firing of former FBI Director James Comey and the resignation of former national security advisor Michael Flynn, among other matters.

 The Washington Times Comment Policy